-We at the City of Denham Springs Water Department work around the clock to provide top quality drinking water to every tap.
+We at the CITY OF DENHAM SPRINGS WATER SYSTEM work around the clock to provide top quality drinking water to every tap.
 We ask that all our customers help us protect and conserve our water sources, which are the heart of our community, our way of life, and our children's future.
-Please call our office if you have questions
+Please call our office if you have questions.